network-analytics/udp-notif-c-collector/README.md

 - `client_legacy_proto.c` : example using a collector for legacy UDP-notif protocol: draft-ietf-netconf-udp-pub-channel-05.
 - `sender_sample.c` : simple example for minimal usage of the sender library.
 - `sender_json.c` : sample reading a json file and sending the bytes by the library.
+- `sender_cbor.c` : sample reading a CBOR (RFC7049) file and sending the bytes by the library.
 - `eBPF/client_ebpf_user.c`: example with a custom eBPF load balancer.

 ## Docker